ilyagr/diffedit3/README.md

 - No dark theme support
 - Hard to tell blank lines from missing lines.
 - Who knows how soon it'll be abandoned and unsupported.
+- It's difficult to get it to work with modern web frameworks.